-Rio Tinto’s Argyle Pink Diamonds business has unveiled the largest violet diamond recovered from the Argyle mine in Western Australia.
+Rio Tinto’s has unveiled the largest violet diamond recovered from the Argyle mine in Western Australia.

-The 2.83 carat polished oval shaped diamond, known as The Argyle Violet, will be the dazzling centrepiece of the 2016 Argyle Pink Diamonds Tender, the annual showcase of the rarest diamonds from the Argyle mine.
+The 2.83 carat polished oval shaped diamond, known as The Argyle Violet, will be the dazzling centrepiece of the 2016 pink diamonds tender, the annual showcase of the rarest diamonds from the Argyle mine.

-Argyle Pink Diamonds manager Josephine Johnson said “We are very excited to announce this historic diamond ahead of our Tender launch.
+Rio Tinto’s Josephine Johnson said “We are very excited to announce this historic diamond ahead of our tender launch.
 This stunning violet diamond will capture the imagination of the world’s leading collectors and connoisseurs.”

 More than 90 per cent of the world’s rare pink diamonds come from the Argyle mine and it is the only source of hydrogen- rich violet diamonds.
 Violet diamonds are seldom seen and in 32 years Argyle has produced only 12 carats of polished violet diamonds for its iconic Tender.